CCurl/r4/README.md

 - The target machine/environment is controlled by the #defines in the file "config.h"
 - For Windows, There is a Visual Studio solution.
 Use the x86 configuration (32-bit).
 - For Development boards, I use the Arduino IDE.
 See the file "config.h" for board-specific settings.
-- For Linux systems, theer s a makefile.
+- For Linux systems, there is a makefile.
 Default is 64-bit, or you can change it to 32-bit.
 - I do not have an Apple system, so I haven't tried to build r4 for that environment.
   - However, being such a simple and minimal C program, it should not be difficult to port r4 to any environment.